nationalcptc-teamtools/Augusta-University/README.md

 ### Recon-NG
 - An advanced open-source tool for web reconnaissance that gathers information from various sources.
   - Basic Syntax: `recon-ng`

+### Enumerating-ICS-SCADA-Devices
+A compilation of scripts and scans for discovering and enumerating industrial control and SCADA devices.
+Utilizing open-source tools, I have compiled scans and scripts for targeting Operational Technology (OT) devices and hosts!

 ## Initial Access